mhdawson/micro-app-simple-dashboard/README.md

   in the lib directory called mqttclient which contains ca.cert, client.cert, client.key which contain the key and associated certificates for a client which is authorized to connect to the mqtt server.
-* dashboardEntries - array in which each entry  which contain a name and topic field.
+* dashboardEntries - array in which each entry contains a name and topic field.
-  The name is what will be display as the label in the dashboard and the topic is the topic on which the dashboard will listen for updates.
+  The name is what will be displayed as the label in the dashboard and the topic is the topic on which the dashboard will listen for updates.
 Updates on the topic should be in the form of yyyyy,xxxx:value were yyyyy is generally a timestamp and the dasboard will extract the value after the ':' character and